deeptshukla/test-kitchen/README.md

 Test Kitchen is a RubyGem and can be installed with:

 ```
-$ gem install test-kitchen
+$ gem install test-kitchen-rsync
 ```

-If you use Bundler, you can add `gem "test-kitchen"` to your Gemfile and make sure to run `bundle install`.
+If you use Bundler, you can add `gem "test-kitchen-rsync"` to your Gemfile and make sure to run `bundle install`.

-Next add support to your library, Chef cookbook, or empty project with `kitchen init`:
+Next add support to your library, Chef cookbook, or empty project with zl-kitchen init`:

 ```
-$ kitchen init
+$zl-kitchen init
 ```

 A `kitchen.yml` file will be created in your project base directory.
 This file